Hyoochan/hyoochan.github.io/_posts/2026-07-05-todolist-software-techdocs.md

 - print("Your To-Do_List : " , final_to_do_list) : print final_to_do_list
 - format_todo = "\n".join(final_to_do_list) : It save as a new value with lines separated on format_todo
 - file_path = Path("./.todo.txt")
-file_path.write_text(format_todo, encoding="utf-8") : It makes file ./.todo.txt and write format_todo value on ./.todo.txt
+file_path.write_text(format_todo, encoding="utf-8") : It creates file ./.todo.txt and write format_todo data on ./.todo.txt